POM: Prescription only medicine

 Gastrointestinal drugs: possibly cimetidine, omeprazole

 Neuroleptics: loxapine, olanzapine, quetiapine

 Other interactions: grapefruit juice, nicotinamide (in adults, only in high dosage)

 Effect of carbamazepine on plasma levels of other drugs taken concomitantly

 Carbamazepine may decrease, diminish or even abolish the activity of certain drugs.
 Concurrent use of carbamazepine with the following drug substances may require dose adjustment to ensure the required clinical response, especially when starting or discontinuing carbamazepine –

 Analgesics, anti-inflammatory agents: fentanyl, methadone, buprenorphine, paracetamol (long term administration of carbamazepine and paracetamol may be associated with hepatotoxicity), phenazone, tramadol

 Antibiotics: doxycycline, rifabutin

-Anticoagulants: oral anticoagulants (e.g. warfarin, phenprocoumon, dicoumarol and acenocoumarol)
+Anticoagulants: oral anticoagulants (e.g. warfarin, phenprocoumon, dicoumarol, acenocoumarol, rivaroxaban, dabigatran, apixaban and edoxaban)